Benny Paret vs. Emile Griffith III

 Benny Paret vs. Emile Griffith III was the third meeting between Benny "Kid" Paret and Emile Griffith, for the welterweight boxing championship, held at Madison Square Garden in New York City on Saturday, March 24, 1962.
 Paret came into the match as the reigning welterweight champion; this would be the deciding rubber match.

 The match was broadcast live by ABC on its live weekly boxing sports program, Fight of the Week.
 The fight was both notable and controversial for the punishment Paret took in the ring at the hands of Griffith which led to his loss by knockout in round 12 of a scheduled 15 rounds.
-Paret died in the hospital of his injuries 10 days later.
+Paret died in the hospital from his injuries 10 days later.
 The match has been cited as one of the reasons for the decline of boxing as a mainstream televised sport, and led to political calls for bans on boxing bouts.

 Background

 This fight was the third meeting between Paret and Griffith for the NBA/Ring/Lineal Welterweight title.
 On April 1, 1961, in his first title defense, Paret was defeated by Griffith in the 13th round by KO.
 In their second meeting on September 30, 1961, Paret recaptured the Welterweight crown by split decision.
 Although Paret had been battered in the two fights with Griffith and a December 1961 middleweight fight with Gene Fullmer, he decided that he would defend his welterweight title against Griffith three months after the Fullmer fight.
 Paret-Griffith III was booked for Madison Square Garden on Saturday, March 24, 1962.
 With Paret as the reigning champion, Griffith was heavily favored by Vegas oddsmakers as a 2:7 favorite to win and recapture the Welterweight title.